Skip to main content

 🙀 I refunded an order for the customer.
 Will my transaction fees be refunded?

-If you refunded the order we do not refund (deduct from) weekly transaction fees.
+We do not refund (deduct from) the transaction fees if you refunded the order.
 Shopify treats refunded orders the same way.
 According to their terms, as of March 1, 2020, they are no longer returning transaction fees on refunded sales to merchants.

 The refund is made outside our platform, so it will not affect the dashboard (the value in the "Total revenue" tab) in admin.checkify.
 That's one more reason why there will be no deduction for the figure displayed and no adjustments in invoices.